 In this article, I’ll explain what they are, why they matter, and how to fix them:

-- People aren't sure what to do on your sales page
+People aren't sure what to do on your sales page

-- They feel confused about you and your product
+They feel confused about you and your product

-- You're talking to the wrong kind of customer
+You're talking to the wrong kind of customer

-- It's too hard to buy from you
+It's too hard to buy from you

 These are not just rookie errors either.
 I’ve seen them on startup websites as well as corporate sales pages, and in many different industries.

 When you’re able to establish trust with a web visitor quickly, they're more likely to stay on the page, take in your entire message, and click through to buy from you (instead of leaving after two seconds to check out your biggest competitor).

 Read on and fix those customer frustrations — for a website that's "on fire" with hot leads.